hbctraining/Intro-to-rnaseq-hpc-O2/README.md

 1. Understand the necessity for, and use of, the command line interface (bash) and HPC for analyzing high-throughput sequencing data.
 2. Understand best practices for designing an RNA-seq experiment and analysis the resulting data.

+### Workshop Schedule

+The schedule for using the materials in a trainer-led workshop can be [found here](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/schedule/)

 ### Contents